techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Documentation/1_Infrastructure as code.md

 Can fully automate provisioning but may become complex and require frequent updates.

 With imperative code, you execute a sequence of commands, in a specific order, to reach an end configuration.
 This process defines what the code should accomplish, and it also defines how to accomplish the task.
+Imparative approach is like a step by step instruction manual.
+You have more control, but with that come mor responsibility too.

 2. Declarative Approach: